benmarte/Client-Settings/README.md

 Client-Settings
 ===============

-Future MODX Extra to edit context settings via a resource on the front end
+Future MODX Extra to edit context settings via a resource on the front end, see example <a href="http://bmv-interactive.com/client-settings.html" target="_blank">here</a>

 How to use: